rehierl/node-tree-outliner/about-basics.md

 <!-- ======================================================================= -->
 ## An inaccurate mantra (1)

-* A pictogram to guide ones thoughts
+* Just a pictogram to guide ones thoughts.
 * Yuo can sitll raed tihs! (= try to grasp its essence)

 ```